PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Terminal optional fan-out/singleton characterization checkpoint

+The managed inventory contains 37 unconsumed lowerer results after excluding the two intentionally retained layout-pass-set-1 recovery-prefix observations.
+The selected boundary starts with `_terminal_elementwise_fanout_stats`, the sole statement inside its `optimize_layout_transpose_chains` guard, and continues with unconditional `_terminal_singleton_maxpool_reshape_results` immediately after that guard.
+The fan-out lowerer wrapper receives `model_ir`; the singleton wrapper uses `terminal_singleton_maxpool_reshape_context`, which aliases the exact `shared_model_ir_pass_context`.

+The characterization freezes the fan-out one-key mapping and complete two-dictionary singleton schema.
+It also fixes enabled-path order, disabled-path fan-out non-execution, zero positional options beyond the required state argument, zero keyword options, both observation-only results, and both compatibility wrappers.
+The proposed owner must conditionally call `optimize_transpose_elementwise_roundtrip_nhwc_nchw_fanout_chains( context.model_ir)` only when `include_elementwise_fanout=True`, then always call `run_terminal_singleton_maxpool_reshape(context)`.
+It must return either the raw fan-out mapping or `None`, followed by the raw singleton tuple, without copying or flattening either result.

+The existing `_late_final_shape_boundary_results` assignment remains the direct predecessor.
+The following `optimize_layout_transpose_chains` guard, which owns `_terminal_convpool_output_passthrough_stats`, remains the direct successor.
+Its `apply_safe_transpose_reduction_lite_on_no_layout_opt` `elif` branch also stays outside the proposed owner.
+No phase record, progress callback, public API, artifact, graph mutation, dependency, or TensorFlow boundary has changed.

+Production remains unchanged pending `passes/terminal_fanout_singleton_orchestration.py` and `run_terminal_fanout_singleton_cleanup()`.
+The lowerer must replace only the two selected locals with `_terminal_fanout_singleton_results`, pass the exact shared context and current layout-optimization flag, remove only the now-empty first guard, and preserve both outer boundaries and both lowerer wrappers.

+Focused sequential validation reports `2 passed, 1 xfailed`; the fixed 26-file affected suite reports `446 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Production, both flag paths, the managed 37-result inventory, and the exactly 128-ID/128-owner phase store are unchanged.
+Ruff and whitespace checks pass.
+No real-model conversion was repeated for this characterization.

+At resume, implement only this characterized optional owner and lowerer replacement, convert the strict xfail to runtime true/false order, model, context, option, non-call, and result-identity coverage, and update only structural expectations made stale by the new outer route.
+Run affected and standard gates sequentially under `uv`, confirm the expected managed inventory reduction from 37 to 36, then commit and push the complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.